 This Quarterly Report contains forward-looking statements as that term is defined in the federal securities laws.
 The events described in forward-looking statements contained in this Quarterly Report may not occur.
-Generally these statements relate to business plans or strategies, projected or anticipated benefits or other consequences of our plans or strategies, projected or anticipated benefits from acquisitions to be made by us, or projections involving anticipated revenues, earnings or other aspects of our operating results.
+Generally these statements relate to business plans or strategies, projected or anticipated benefits from acquisitions to be made by us, or projections involving anticipated revenues, earnings or other aspects of our operating results.
 The words "may," "will," "expect," "believe," "anticipate," "project," "plan," "intend," "estimate," and "continue," and their opposites and similar expressions are intended to identify forward-looking statements.
 We caution you that these statements are not guarantees of future performance or events and are subject to a number of uncertainties, risks and other influences, many of which are beyond our control, that may influence the accuracy of the statements and the projections upon which the statements are based.
-Factors which may affect our results include, but are not limited to, the risks factors and uncertainties set forth in Part I, Item 1A of our Current Report on Form 8-K which was filed with the SEC on July 1.
-2014.
+Factors which may affect our results include, but are not limited to, the risks factors and uncertainties set forth in Part I, Item 1A of our Current Report on Form 8-K which was filed with the SEC on July 1, 2014.